awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

 If the instance has been launched and passed all checks, `ok` appears in the output:

-To verify the AWS CodeDeploy agent is running on the instance, see [Verify the AWS CodeDeploy Agent Is Running](codedeploy-agent-operations-verify.md), and then return to this page\.
-After you do this, the Amazon EC2 instance is ready for use in AWS CodeDeploy deployments\.
+To verify the CodeDeploy agent is running on the instance, see [Verify the CodeDeploy Agent Is Running](codedeploy-agent-operations-verify.md), and then return to this page\.
+After you do this, the Amazon EC2 instance is ready for use in CodeDeploy deployments\.